 Frequently Asked Questions

 Can you cook frozen food in an air fryer?
-Yes — frozen chips, nuggets, fish fingers, spring rolls, and most other frozen convenience foods cook excellently in an air fryer.
-They often come out better than oven-cooked because the circulating air crisps the coating more evenly.
-No preheating needed for most frozen foods.
+Yes — frozen chips, nuggets, fish fingers, spring rolls and most other frozen convenience foods work well in an air fryer.
+They often come out crisper than oven-cooked versions because the circulating air reaches the coating more evenly.
+No preheating is needed for many frozen foods.

 Do air fryers smell?
 During cooking, yes — the same way an oven does.
 There is no lingering deep-fry oil smell because you are not using significant amounts of oil.
 Some models produce a slight plastic smell when brand new (run it empty at max temperature for 15 minutes before first use to burn this off).

 How long do air fryers last?
-With normal use, 3-5 years for the basket non-stick coating and 5-8 years for the heating element.
-The basket coating is usually the first thing to degrade.
-Cheaper models with thin PTFE coatings may need basket replacement within 2 years.
+With normal use, many air fryers should last several years, but the basket coating usually wears before the heating element.
+Cheaper models with thinner coatings may need more careful cleaning or earlier basket replacement.

 Is it worth getting a dual-zone air fryer?
-If you regularly cook for more than two people or want to cook different foods at different temperatures simultaneously, yes.
-If you cook for one or two people and mainly make single-ingredient dishes, a single drawer is perfectly adequate and cheaper.
+If you regularly cook for more than two people or want to cook different foods at different temperatures at the same time, yes.
+If you cook for one or two people and mainly make simple meals or sides, a single drawer is usually cheaper and easier to store.